OctaveLauby/PyNeuralNetwork/README.md

 # Todo

 - Weight regulation
-- KeyInterruption while fitting to still see results, set a new lambda or sth
+- KeyInterruption -> set a new lambda or sth

 # Leads